What Do Kesha, Oprah & The Backstreet Boys Have In Common? They All Have Their Very Own Cruises

 Advertisement

-Be honest with yourself: If your favorite performer — or chef or veteran TV castor band — announced their very own cruise tomorrow, wouldn’t you feel like you had to do it, too?
+Be honest with yourself: If your favourite performer — or chef or veteran TV castor band — announced their very own cruise tomorrow, wouldn’t you feel like you had to do it, too?

 Advertisement